Why Winter Homebuying Is Hot

 When you buy a home in the winter, you may find that you have your pick of properties, save money and move in faster.

 Some homebuyers who have bundled up and purchased a property during the coldest months have experienced surprising benefits.
 Builders and sellers thawed on their asking price and were willing to negotiate.
 Open houses were less packed in the winter freeze.
-Even the pace of the closing process was faster than it would be during the busy spring and summer buying seasons.
+It was the middle of the winter, and the home was almost completed.

-Andy and Maggie Kelly's winter house hunt in St. Paul, Minnesota, for instance, heated up just as quickly as their relationship.
-After Andy, 26, who works in health care IT, proposed to Maggie, a cardiac nurse, in January 2015, they decided right away to look for a home.
-They visited houses after work in the dark.
-The temperatures often were in the single digits, if not lower.
+For Andy and Maggie Kelly, who live in St. Paul, Minnesota, the winter house hunt heated up just as quickly as their relationship.
+Andy, 26, who works in health care IT, proposed to Maggie, a cardiac nurse, in January 2015, and they decided right away to look for a home.
+They visited houses after work in the dark, when the temperatures were often in the single digits…if not lower.

 "We ended up breaking a key off in the door because a lock had frozen," he says.